ky-9/Kyla_Trinidad_ShoppingCartActivity/README.md

 - Ensured all features work correctly through manual testing

 # Summary
-AI was used to help debug errors, improve input validation, and implement Part 2 features such as cart management, product search,receipt generation, low stock alerts, and order history.
-The AI also assisted with GitHub setup and workflow.
-All suggestions were reviewed, tested, and modified to match my own understanding, ensuring the final code is accurate and properly structured.
+AI was utilized to help with error debugging, improve input validation, and add Part 2 features such as order history, low stock alerts, product search, cart management, and receipt generation.
+GitHub setup and workflow were also assisted by the AI.
+Every recommendation was examined, verified, and adjusted to reflect my own comprehension, guaranteeing that the finished code is precise and appropriately organized.